PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 - WAKEINT and ALARMINT need to be set to the same value.
 - If you want the alarm messages to be generated when entering a geofenced area, tick the **FLAGS2** _Alarm when inside the GeoFence_ checkbox.

-## How do monitor the ring channel continuously for new MT messages?
+## How do I monitor the ring channel continuously for new MT messages?

 The tracker can be configured to leave the Iridium 9603N powered on continuously so it can monitor the ring channel and respond to new Mobile Terminated messages immediately.